GSA/idmanagement.gov/_playbooks/playbook-ilm.md

 This playbook has two distinct sections.

 1. The first section is an overview of identity lifecycle management.
 It explains the distinct processes involved and gives a brief description of the similarities and differences in managing a PIV credential versus managing an identity.
-The purpose of this section is to drive the identity in from the Identity verification process to create and appropriately credentialed the identity for IGA in the MUR
+The purpose of this section is to drive the identity in from the Identity verification process to create and appropriately credentialed the identity for IGA in the MUR.
 2. The second section contains plays on how to provision the identity lifecycle management process within your agency.

 The next section will outline adopting an integrated Identity Lifecycle Management process for credentialing all user types doing business with the federal government.
 User types may result with PIV and credentialing them with NIST approved phishing resistant MFAs.
 The integration of IGA and MUR leverages how to manage the identity and their credentials by leveraging the centralized Identity Access Governance process within a Zero Trust Architecture.